jarekratajski/costOfBoxingScala/README.md

 # Examination

 I will examine the original claim.
 We will use Scala 3.3 (but it does not matter), OpenJDK (`17.0.6`), and GraalVM (`22.3.1`).
-I will use `JMH`, and `sbt` - with jmh plugin to measure the performance.
+Let's use `JMH`, and `sbt` with `jmh plugin` to measure the performance.

-I will use popular [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)  as an example for benchmarking:
+A popular [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)  is used in this example for benchmarking:
 ```scala
   @Benchmark
   def longCollatz(): Long =